peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

 The quotient of the two numbers.
 Returns infinity if the divisor is 0 and the dividend is nonzero.
 Returns not-a-number (NaN) if the divisor and the dividend are 0.
 Returns NaN if the result can't be exact because it would have a nonterminating binary expansion.
+If this is not desired, use DivideToExponent instead, or use the Divide overload that takes an EContext instead.

 <a id="Divide_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### Divide